QuantumDamage/iota.lib.py/tutorials/helloworld/helloworld.md

 ## Prepare transaction

-Let's switch back to sender seed and prepare message.
-Such message is built from string and will be attached to the transaction, so the receiver will be able to easily see it.
+Let's switch back to the sender seed and prepare message.
+Such a message is built from a string and will be attached to the transaction, so that the receiver will be able to see it easily.

 ```python
 api = iota.Iota(uri, seed=sender_seed)